SparkTheThing/Internetium-3/README.md

-# Internetium-2-Source-Code
+# Internetium 3
-This is the source code of Internetium's latest version, which is a Internet Explorer fork.
+This is the source code of Internetium's latest beta, which is a ~~Internet Explorer fork~~ browser made with Visual Studio 2010.

-# Why I shouldn't use its pre-build executable
+# Wait, Where's the Pre-Built Executable
-Yeah, I'd rather not it's executable is stolen.
-I removed the executables on the debug folder so you can't execute it.
-If you want to compile it, just build using Visual Studio.
+There's none (yet) but If you want to, you can compile it yourself by using any version of VS2010 and after

 # Is it open source?
-Yeah, you can build your own browser like Internetium.
-Originally written for my friend Ranvir Singh, with some ideas.
-Like adding Escargot to toolbar, tabs.
+Wait, You expect NOT to be? you can try to fork to create your own browser that is like Internetium.
+Originally written for Ranvir Singh aka Th1n, with some ideas.
+Like adding Escargot to ~~toolbar~~ a menu, ~~tabs~~ It's Broken!

 # What browser it's based
-It's based on Internet Explorer, based on WebBrowser built in control on VS.
+~~It's based on Internet Explorer, based on WebBrowser built in control on VS.~~ You can take a wild guess!
+Yes it's VBBrowser using a old IE version.

-# What condition should I do?
+# How can I compile?
-You can use Visual Basic 2010 Express, but change the compile location.
+JUST USE VS2010 and HIGHER, DUMMY :D

 # Can I contact you via Discord?
-Yes, you can but if I busy, not.
-Username:basicallymachine_36262
+Yes, I might be busy but... @ps7ll743